nyu-mlab/iot-inspector-client/README.md

 ```
 $ git clone https://github.com/noise-lab/iot-inspector-client.git
 $ cd iot-inspector-client/src
+$ sudo su # Make sure that everything below is run as root
-$ sudo pip install -r requirements.txt
+$ pip install -r requirements.txt
-$ sudo python start_inspector.py
+$ python start_inspector.py
 ```

 If you're on Ubuntu 20, you might encounter an error where `Python.h` is not found.
-In this case, run the following:
+In this case, run the following before doing `pip install -r requirements.txt`:

 ```
 sudo apt-get install python3-dev